 Full Service and Live Service describe the computer systems used to deliver Universal Credit.

-There are at least two main reasons why the claimant count is increasing as rollout of Universal Credit progresses:
+There are a number of ways in which the claimant count has been affected as rollout of Universal Credit progresses:

-For example, someone not in work who previously claimed Child Tax Credit or Housing Benefit but not Jobseeker’s Allowance was not required to look for work.
-This is no longer the case under Universal Credit, subject to certain exceptions.
+For example, someone out of work who previously claimed Child Tax Credit or Housing Benefit but not Jobseeker’s Allowance was not required to look for work.
+Under Universal Credit they are required to look for work, subject to certain exceptions.

 Similarly, under Universal Credit, the partners of claimants are now required to seek work.
 Previously, if someone was in employment and claiming tax credits or housing benefits but their partner was not in work (and not claiming Jobseeker’s Allowance), there was no requirement for their partner to look for work.
 This is no longer the case, subject to an earnings threshold and certain exceptions.

-Since these Universal Credit claimants are being required to look for work, they are included in the claimant count statistics.
-We might expect some to drop out of the claimant count again once the Work Capability Assessment has taken place, assuming they are judged to have limited capability for work.
-However, a backlog in assessments means claimants can remain on full conditionality for an extended period (and thus remain in the claimant count statistics).
+Those claimants who are required to look for work will be included in the claimant count statistics.
+We might expect some to drop out of the claimant count again once the Work Capability Assessment has taken place, assuming they are judged to have limited capability for work, but they can remain on full conditionality for an extended period (and thus remain in the claimant count statistics).

-The Library continues to publish constituency data on our Constituency Profiles intranet site and in our monthly briefing paper, People claiming unemployment benefits by constituency.
+The Library continued to publish constituency data on our Constituency data dashboard and in our monthly briefing paper, People claiming unemployment benefits by constituency.